danielhutchinson-cw/design-patterns-katas/strategy-pattern/typescript/src/task.md

 # The point of this Kata
-You should be able to write code that is extensible, as requirements change, additional actions should be quick and easy to implement.
+You should be able to write code that is extensible, as requirements change, additional features should be quick and easy to implement.
 With as few changes to the codebase as possible.

-This reduces the risk of introducing defects, and reduces the overall cost of new features.
+This reduces the risk of introducing defects, and reduces the overall cost of implementing new features.

 # Arbitrary rules
-- You are not allowed to write an `if statement` anywhere in your code
+- You are not allowed to write an `if statement` anywhere in your code.
+If statements, when overused or used incorrectly can quickly become a problem.

 # Recommended Pattern
 - Strategy Pattern